Breath, Belly, Back, and Hips: Connecting to the Earth (workshop lesson)

 This lesson is found in our Miscellaneous Lessons collection and has a lot of different learning contexts on our site.

-This important lesson about the center of gravity of our body appears in three Deep Dives: Supple Feet, Powerful Legs, and Better Balance, and The Pelvic Floor: Less Is More.
+Because of its direct exploration of our the center of gravity, this important lesson appears in three Deep Dives: Supple Feet, Powerful Legs, and Better Balance, and The Pelvic Floor: Less Is More.

-It was recorded in a workshop called “Organizing the Feet for Balance, Posture, and Power” and designed as sensitivity training and preparation for the Activating the Arches lesson, but it’s also valuable as a standalone lesson.
+It was recorded in a workshop called “Organizing the Feet for Balance, Posture, and Power” and designed as sensitivity training and preparation for Activating the Arches, but it’s also valuable as a standalone lesson.

 If you’re “doing the workshop” at home and going on to Activating the Arches next, you’ll probably want more of a break than the 10 minutes mentioned at the end of the recording.
 That was just the time until the group came back together for discussion.
 As long as there are no big stresses, continuing on to Activating the Arches any time today or tomorrow should create a close enough proximity in time for the relatedness of the lessons to carry through as they were intended in the workshop.